 There is something about burgers.
 Select ingredients in a bun.
-Usually those ingredients include meat.
-The challenge was to create a vegetarian patty that is as delicious as the meat patties look (at least to us meat eaters!).
+Usually those ingredients include beef.
+The challenge was to create a veggie burger that is as delicious as those containing meat (as judged by a meat eater!).

 Patties (make 7 patties)